pub-calculator-io/significant-figures-calculator/readme.md

-# Significant Figures Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Significant Figures Calculator Widget for WordPress

 The significant figure rounder rounds numbers to the required quantity of significant figures.
 It works with a standard number format, e-notation, and scientific notation.